vippsas/vipps-checkout/vipps-checkout-api.md

 Vipps Checkout provides an all-in-one solution for receiving payment for goods and services online using trusted Vipps technology and brand.
 It combines other Vipps products, Vipps Login and Vipps eCom/ePayments, allowing a frictionless integration for merchants.

+API version: 2.0.0.

+> **Note**:
+> Always use the most recent API version when integrating with Vipps Checkout.
+> All endpoints are described in detail in our [Swagger documentation](https://vippsas.github.io/vipps-checkout-api/).

 # Table of contents

 - [Vipps Checkout guide](#vipps-checkout-guide)